 WASHINGTON - A group of

-Postmaster General John Potter, are expressing discontent with the U.S.
+with Postmaster General John Potter, are expressing discontent with

-Postal Inspection Service's decision to terminate the use of armed
+the U.S. Postal Inspection Service's decision to terminate the use

-security officers at six major facilities, including ones in Hartford
+of armed security officers at six major facilities, including ones

-and Seattle, despite serious questions the lawmakers raised regarding
+in Hartford and Seattle, despite serious questions the lawmakers raised

-specific request that you suspend the proposed terminations until a
+our specific request that you suspend the proposed terminations until

 wrote the lawmakers in their second